UBC-MDS/DSCI_522_Alberta-Oil-Spills/doc/final_report.md

 The Analysis
 ------------

 In order to rank the predictive quality of our factors, we first fit a decision tree model.
-We represented each of our categorical variables as numbers.
-If you are interested in which numbers are associated with which variable, you can find the data in csv files within the [results](../results).
-We split our data into a training group (80% of the data) and a test group (20% of the data).
+We represented each of our categorical variables as numbers. *If you are interested in which numbers are associated with which variable, you can find the data in csv files within the [results](../results) folder.* We split our data into a training group (80% of the data) and a test group (20% of the data).
 We tested many potential depths and used 10-fold cross validation to test both the training and test accuracy of each model.
-When the user runs the command line arguments in their terminal for the script [3\_data\_fitting.py](../src/3_data_fitting.py), the optimal depth is chosen by the program and both the depth and testing accuracy are printed to the terminal.
-You can see the graphical comparison of model accuracy at the different depths at [results/depth\_compare](../results/depth_compare.png).
+When the user runs the command line arguments in their terminal for the script [3\_data\_fitting.py](../src/3_data_fitting.py), the optimal depth is chosen by the program and both the depth and testing accuracy are printed to the terminal. *You can see the graphical comparison of model accuracy at the different depths at [results/depth\_compare](../results/depth_compare.png).*

 We produced the following decision tree: